mthaler/pendulum/README.md

 # pendulum
-The phase diagram of a pendulum with friction
+The phase diagram of a pendulum